 In fact, try to implement just about all of what you’ve learned about social selling on LinkedIn on Facebook as well (where it makes sense).
 That being said, there are a few key tactics that apply specifically to Facebook.

 Create and Promote a Facebook Page

-Once you’ve got your page created you’ll want to use Facebook’s targeting tools to promote it with Facebook Ads.
-You industry expertise will reach further with the additional likes and shares gathered by your promotion.
+Once you’ve got your page created, you’ll want to use Facebook’s targeting tools to promote it with Facebook Ads.
+Your industry expertise will reach further with the additional likes and shares gathered by your promotion.

 Update Your Status Regularly

 When I say regularly, I mean a couple of times a day.
 After you’ve done this for a few weeks, you can look at your Insights to see how your followers are interacting with your content.
 You can refine your posting times accordingly and then schedule your posts to save time.

 We’ve covered some seriously powerful tactics and strategies so far, but I want to go over a few that often get overlooked.
 They may seem simple and straightforward, but be sure not to miss them!